Why I Wrote 8 Habits for Growth

 The Story Behind 8 Habits

 I pastor a small church plant.
-A few years ago, I realized that we needed to work hard at helping our people develop important habits in their lives.
+A few years ago, I recognized the need to help our people build important habits.
 I got to work.
-Together with my wife, we brainstormed the top habits we wanted to pass on, and I began to write material we could use with our people.
+My wife and I brainstormed the key habits we want to teach, and I started writing material for our community.

-After a while we started making the same material available to others.
-But then I realized the best option would be to allow pastors to coach the material so they could experience the same thing we did.
+After a while, we started making the same material available to others.
+I realized that having pastors coach the material would be the best option so they can experience what we did.
 We had some good results.

 I began to wonder how we could make this material available to others.
-I spoke about the idea with Moody Publishers, and they saw the potential too.
-I’m praying that it will be a useful tool for churches and pastors who want to help their people develop the basic habits of the Christian life.
+I spoke about the idea with Moody Publishers, and they saw the potential, too.
+I hope this will be a helpful tool for churches and pastors to assist their congregations in building essential Christian habits.

 The Design